 If you would like to become a member of the academy Drive Team, please click the link below for further information and guidance.

-This group monitors the performance of the academies within the region and supports and challenges the academy leadership team to drive rapid improvement and share best practice.
-The group reports to the Trust Board.
+The ARC Group monitors the performance of the academies within the region, holds the Regional Executive Principal to account and supports and challenges the Regional Executive Principal to drive rapid school improvement and share best practice.

 The ARC groups are split into three regions: